Football in Luxembourg

 Football in Luxembourg is governed by the Luxembourg Football Federation (FLF), which is a member of FIFA and UEFA.
 The FLF organises the men's, women's and futsal national teams, in addition to the main domestic competitions, the National Division and the Luxembourg Cup.
+Association football is the most popular sport in Luxembourg.

-Despite football being so popular, Luxembourg has rarely had a club pass the second round of qualifying for the Champions League.
-However, in the 2018-19 Europa League, F91 Dudelange became the first team from Luxembourg to qualify to the group stage of a major European Competition when they beat CFR Cluj of Romania in the Play-Offs 5-2 on aggregate.
+Despite football being so popular in Luxembourg, the country has rarely had a club pass the second round of qualifying for the Champions League.
+However, in the 2018-19 Europa League, F91 Dudelange became the first team from Luxembourg to qualify to the group stage of a major European Competition when they beat CFR Cluj of Romania in the Play-Offs 5–2 on aggregate.